scalawag/sdom/Selection.md

     // -> Iterable[Child] = List(Element(<b>1</b>), Element(<b><c>8</c></b>), Element(<d><b>3</b></d>))

 Note that the return type above is Iterable[Child] even though all the children are Elements.
 This is because they _could_ have been another type like Text.
-Witness:

     x1 \\ "c" \ node